ShubhamJoshi-1994/github-demo-01/file2.md

 - We can use the following command to remove the branches from local:
   - `git branch -d <branch-name>`
   - `git branch -D <branch-name>`

+### Removing a file from Github tracking (Incase it is pushed to remote and we want to remove it from remote)

+- We can use the following command to remove the file from Github tracking:
+  - `git rm --cached <file-name>`